 - Addictions groups are held 1 time each week.

-Family therapy: At Youth Care, we feel strongly that family integration is key in helping our students overcome their urge to engage in self-harming behaviors.
-Because of this, we work hard to ensure that our students’ families are heavily involved in the treatment process.
-Family therapy sessions are heldonce each week and are led by each student’s primary therapist.
+Family therapy: At Youth Care, a self-harm rehab center in Utah, we feel strongly that family integration is key in helping our students overcome their urge to engage in self-harming behaviors.
+Because of this, we work hard to ensure that our students’ families are heavily involved in the self-harm treatment process.
+Family therapy sessions are held once each week and are led by each student’s primary therapist.
 Additionally, Parent Days are held every 6 to 8 weeks, offering educational seminars, multifamily group therapy, parent support groups, family therapy sessions, and family recreational activities.

-Recreational therapy: When students engage in treatment at Youth Care to overcome the compulsion to self-injure, they will be offered a well-rounded approach to treatment that incorporates recreational activities into their schedules.
+Recreational therapy: When students engage in treatment for self-harm rehab at our treatment center to overcome the compulsion to self-injure, they will be offered a well-rounded approach to treatment that incorporates recreational activities into their schedules.
 Recreational therapy is designed to help students have a successful treatment experience by achieving physical, cultural, and social accomplishments.
 Recreational activities also provide students with opportunities to learn such valuable skills as teamwork, problem solving, communication, and trust.
 Furthermore, through participation in recreational activities, students can build better social skills, communication skills, coping skills, and interpersonal skills.
 They may also develop newfound interests, discover unknown talents, and experience an improvement in their self-esteem.
-Under the guidance and supervision of our licensed recreational therapist, students participate in in-house and community recreational activities 3 to 7 times per week.
+Under the guidance and supervision of our licensed recreational therapist, students participate in community and in-house self-harm rehab recreational activities 3 to 7 times per week.

-Experiential therapy: In addition to the previously mentioned therapies, students receiving care for self-harming behaviors at Youth Care will have the opportunity to take part in different experiential therapies throughout the duration of their time spent in treatment.
-The frequency of these experiential therapies will be determined by each student’s primary therapist and may include the following:
+Experiential therapy: In addition to the previously mentioned therapies, our treatment center in Utah may also include experiential therapies for self-harm rehab for your adolescent or teen.
+The frequency of these experiential self-harm rehab therapies will be determined by each student’s primary therapist and may include the following:

 - Situational Therapy